finos/symphony-bdk-java/docs/message.md

 - [Handlebars](https://github.com/jknack/handlebars.java) (through dependency `com.symphony.platformsolutions:symphony-bdk-template-handlebars`)

 ### How to send a message from a template
+> In the code examples below, we will assume that FreeMarker as been selected as template engine implementation

 First you need to define your message template file.
 Here `src/main/resources/templates/simple.ftl`:
 ```
 <messageML>Hello, ${message}!</messageML>